Getting Started

 pulse

-This time, Pulse detects the existing project and launches Claude Code with the Pulse MCP server already connected.
+Pulse detects the existing project and launches Claude Code with the Pulse MCP server already connected.
 Claude opens with the complete framework guide loaded, your project structure visible, and all Pulse tools available — ready to build immediately.

 pulse every time you open a working session.
-It handles starting Claude and wiring up the MCP server.
-Once Claude is open, use /pulse-dev to start the dev server.Build your first page
+It handles starting the agent and wiring up the MCP server.
+Once the agent is open, use /pulse-dev (Claude) or the build-page skill (Copilot) to start the dev server.Using GitHub Copilot

 Once Claude opens, start the dev server and ask for something: